Home > Blog > Smart Trainer Calibration: Hot and Cold

 - Let the Clutch Knob Do the Work: Make sure the clutch knob is fully engaged with the rear tire (i.e., you hear an audible click, like a gas cap).
 The clutch knob will compress your tire at least halfway toward the rim.
 The tire will not pop.
 This is okay.
 This level of roller-to-tire engagement prevents slipping during a ride, excess wear on the tire and more accurate readings.

 Now you’re ready to calibrate your wheel-on smart trainer.
 There are two ways to go about this important process:

 1) Cold Calibration

 Traditionally calibrating a smart trainer is done at the beginning of a ride.
-This calibration often happens prior to when the trainer and bike are "warmed-up."
-When performing a calibration before the bike and trainer are warm, the cold calibration will be unable to account for the decrease in rolling resistance from the start of the ride when the equipment is cold to when it’s been warmed-up.
+This calibration often happens prior to when the trainer and tire are "warmed-up."
+When performing a calibration before the tire and trainer are warm, the cold calibration will be unable to account for the decrease in rolling resistance from the start of the ride when the equipment is cold to when it’s been warmed-up.